EndPointCorp/end-point-blog/2025/08/using-razor-templates-to-render-html-emails-in-asp-net.md

 Simple and clean.

-Alright!
+All right!
 That's it for now.
 In this article we saw how to leverage new .NET 8 features for rendering Razor components into strings.
 We implemented an email sending capability based on that and the MailKit NuGet package.
 It was a nice way of revisiting an old topic, now made easier thanks to the latest updates from .NET.